ExoMol/exomol.com/README.md

 exomol.com: Description, maintenance,  issues, feature requests, scripts etc

 ## Updates:
+- 28.03.2024: 28Si-16O__SiOUVenIR opacities are now available for the SiO line list of the main isotopologue.
 - 29.02.2024: The line list MoLLIST is renamed to MoLLIST-NH to break the degeneracy with other MoLLIST line lists.
 - 28.02.2024: New linelist for NH kNigHt is added for four isotopologues.
 - 11.02.2024: 1H-12C-14N__Harris.states, lifetimes added.